 - Yellow: The service is in 'warning' status because the value exceeded the critical threshold.

 - Green: The service is within the 'normal' range.

 - Gray: The service is in 'unknown' status.
 This usually means the service has been recently created and does not contain any modules or the Prediction Server is down.

 - SLA: The current value of the SLA Service.
 The values can be:

 - OK: the SLA is met for the interval defined in the SLA service.

 - INCORRECT: The SLA is not meant for the interval currently defined in the SLA Service.

-- N/A: The SLA is in 'unknown' status because there is insufficient data to perform the calculation.
+- N/A: The SLA is in 'unknown' status because there is not enough data to perform the calculation.

-A table for quick display of all visible services and their current status.
+A table for quick display including all visible services and their current status.

 This view is accessible by clicking on the name of a service in the list of all services, or through the magnifying glass icon tab in the service title header.